 Chief Information Officer, Information Technology

-In 2018, Miri was congressionally appointed to the Health and Human Services, federal Health IT Advisory Committee, established under the 21st Century Cures Act.
-Previously, Miri was federally appointed by HHS Secretary Sylvia Burwell to serve on the HHS Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
+In 2016, the Obama administration HHS Secretary Sylvia Burwell, appointed Miri to serve on the Health IT Policy Committee established under the American Recovery and Reinvestment Act of 2009.
 Miri is the prior chair of the HIMSS National Public Policy Committee and serves as an expert adviser to the United States Senate Committee on Health, Education, Labor and Pensions and to other congressional panels engaged in numerous health IT policy topics.
-He also serves as an adviser to the National Academy of Medicine on the topics of health care privacy, security and data.
+Miri also serves as an adviser to the National Academy of Medicine on the topics of health care privacy, security and data.

 Miri received his MBA with distinction from the University of Dallas, and his Bachelor of Science in management information systems from the University of Texas at Arlington.
 Miri is a Certified Healthcare Chief Information Officer through the College of Healthcare Information Management Executives, a distinguished fellow with the Health Information Management Systems Society and a Project Management Professional with the Project Management Institute.

 Miri was nationally recognized in 2020 “CIOs to Know” by Becker’s Hospital Review and honored with the 2016 Computerworld Premier 100 Technology Leaders award, 2017 Texas Health IT Leadership Award and the 2019 Constellation Research Business Transformation 150 award.